phods/raspiot/README.md

 $ sudo apt remove python-configparser
 $ sudo pip3 install docker-compose
 $ reboot
 ```
 The reboot is only required to be able to execute docker commands as normal Pi user without the sudo command.

-5- confirm using
+5- Confirm docker is running
 ```
 docker-compose ps
 ```
-6- copy your docker-compose.yml file to an especif path
+6- Copy your docker-compose.yml file to an especif path

-7- run you compose
+7- Run your compose
 ```
 docker-compose -f {compose file name} up -d